 I have backtested Barclays’ VQT ETN back to when VIX volatility futures first started to trade in March 2004.
 I have made two versions of the spreadsheet available for purchase below.
 One with results data only and the other version with formulas and required indexes included.
-I have included the simulated daily closing values with and without the 0.95% annual fee from March 29, 2004 until July 5th, 2012.
+I have included the simulated daily closing values with the 0.95% annual fee from March 29, 2004 until July 5th, 2012.
 The results of the simulated values compared to actual values are shown in the chart below.
 My results match samples from the published SPVQDTR underlying index within 0.35%.

 VQT looks like a very good way to have exposure to the general market and profit from major market panics.
 For details on VQT see: